MVPStudio/docker-images/README.md

 `.circleci/config.yml` file here and the CircliCI build itself can be found in the [`docker-images` project](https://app.circleci.com/pipelines/github/MVPStudio/docker-images) on CircleCI.

-Note that in order to run `build-push.py` you should already be logged into Dockerhub; if you aren't run `docker login`.
+Note that in order to run `build-push.py` manually you should already be logged into Dockerhub; if you aren't run `docker login`.
 That script also has a few simple dependencies.
 To install them all run `pip install -r requirements.txt`.

 # Versioning

 We do *not* use the common `latest` tag ever.
 That's because if you use `latest` it can be hard to know when the image was last built so you don't know what software it contained.
 Furthermore, if you use `latest` Kubernetes won't be able to know when the image was updated so it won't pull new versions.
-Instead, we use explicit versioning like `v1`, `v2`, etc. In the `container.yml` you specify the version as a plain integer but `build-push.py` expands that into something like `v002`.
+Instead, we use explicit versioning like `v001`, `v002`, etc. Version numbers are automatically determined by querying Dockerhub for the current version of an image and then incrementing by 1.

 # MVP User